Welcome Future Animal Science Graduate Student!

 Should you decide to apply, please review the admission requirements and application procedures carefully, as the success of your application is dependent upon the information it contains.
 Our Other Resources tab will help you find valuable information on student resources.
 Also included in the Other Resources tab is the article titled, “The Importance of Stupidity in Scientific Research.”
 It is a must read for future students.

 We thank you for your interest in our program.
-Contact August Westmoreland to coordinate scheduled visits.
+Contact Brenda Dykes to coordinate scheduled visits.